rnaaim/myshops/README.md

 Shops
 -----
-An application that shows user a list of nearby shops and offer the posibilty to like or dislike them
+An application that shows users a list of nearby shops and offer the possibilty to like or dislike them.

 Installation
 ------------